July 21, 2021

 Azimut Magellano Ends Aground in Pwhelli

-A sixteen meter Azimut Magellano explorer yacht ended aground just outside of Pwhelli Marina in North Wales, to the west of Great Britain.
+A sixteen meter Azimut explorer yacht ended aground just outside of Pwhelli Marina in North Wales, to the west of Great Britain.
 This accident happened early morning July 21, and salvage operations where being prepared to be done on the evening of the same day, when a higher tide was planned to arrive.
 Reports say two persons where onboard and no one suffered injuries.
 Apparently this breakwater reef is difficult to visually spot when there is a medium tide, as it becomes submerged, and lays in position to starboard of the exit channel from Pwhelli Marina.

 No comments: